werffl/lab-1-werffl/README.md

 # lab-1-werffl
-Laurence Vander Werff
+Name: Laurence Vander Werff
-Degree in Statistics, Degree in Math+Econ, minor in Data science Cooking food at work, doing homework for class, also getting paid at work Calender on my phone, sticky notes, doing things ahead of time
+Program of Study: Degree in statistics, Degree in Math+Econ, minor in Data Science
+Activities: Cooking food at work, doing homework for class, also getting paid at work Organizational methods: Calender on my phone, sticky notes, doing things ahead of time